Tejas-hue/CAEE/README.md

 >Top labels like support, comfort, and validation are performing decently.
 >Others need work.

-Still To Come (a.k.a.
-The Vision Board)
+Still To Come:
 >
-*Drop XGBoost and move to a transformer-based classifier
+>Drop XGBoost and move to a transformer-based classifier
 >
-*Add prediction explanations (like: why was “support” chosen?)
+>Add prediction explanations (like: why was “support” chosen?)
 >
-*Plug it into a live chatbot or journaling app
+>Plug it into a live chatbot or journaling app
 >
-*Build an interactive demo in Streamlit (for non-dev humans)
+>Build an interactive demo in Streamlit (for non-dev humans)
 >
-*Create a feedback loop where the model learns what people actually need over time
+>Create a feedback loop where the model learns what people actually need over time
 >
 >Basically make it smarter than half the people I’ve met

 File Structure

-Context-Aware Empathy Engine/
+>Context-Aware Empathy Engine/
 >├── data/              # Cleaned & mapped dataset
 >
 >├── models/            # Trained classifier + label encoder